harrymatthews50/MeshEditor/README.md

     - Selected vertices are colored red
     - Unselected vertices are colored grey
 #### Geodesic Selection
+Geodesic selection selects vertices within a given geodesic distance of the picked point
     - to enter geodesic selection mode double click or type 'g'
     - this will highlight in forest green all vertices connected to the location of the mouse cursor
     - the radius of the geodesic selection can be adjusted using 1 and 2 as for the brush selection